 A lot of people are affected by a low sex drive (libido) at some point.
 The causes of this are wide-ranging but often your hormone levels are the cause of the problem.

 What's a normal sex drive?

 Easy, there really isn't one!
 Everyone is different and only you know what’s normal for you.

 If you’re not happy with your sex drive or if it’s affecting your relationship, it’s worth looking into.
 And remember, this is a common issue that affects both men and women at some point in their life.
 So don’t be afraid to ask for help.

 Oestrogen and your sex drive

 Oestrogen is one of the main female hormones.
 It helps regulate your periods, controls the development of your sex organs during puberty, and thickens the lining of your uterus so it can support a pregnancy.
 It’s also important for your sex drive.

 Low oestrogen levels can reduce your sex drive.
-Your levels can be low at any point in your life, but oestrogen naturally drops as you age and approach the menopause.
-You can check your hormone levels with a blood test.
+Your levels can be low at any point in your life, but oestrogen naturally drops as you age and approach menopause.

 Some side effects of low oestrogen which can affect your sex drive include: